|

 two references to the people he's addressing, "double-minded sinners."

 But he says to them, "Cleanse your hands and purify your hearts."
-These

 are very clearly distinct calls to repentance, on two fronts--externally